vocdoni/docs/docs/architecture/smart-contracts/process.md

     - Retrieves all the parameters and flags defined for the given process
 - `getParamsSignature()`
     - Retrieves the signature of the parameters above
-- `getResults()`
-    - If available, returns the output of the scrutinizer uploaded by the Oracles
 - `getCreationInstance()`
     - Returns the address of the process contract where the given process is hosted
     - Useful to determine where an update needs to be sent to (see Transparent upgrades next)